Morocco ~ Camping Adventure Rides

 Season: year round

 Horses: The horses used are mostly pure and cross bred Berber Arabs of between about 14.2hh and 16hh.
 They are of a fairly narrow build, but are strong and sure footed.
 They are a forward going, responsive and enjoyable to ride and there is a good selection of horses for riders of different abilities.
 Both mares and stallions are used on the rides - stallions need to be kept away from the group but they are all easy to control and responsive and if you have a preference as to what you prefer to ride (mare or stallion) then you need only ask.
-There is a weight limit of 95kg (15 stone) though please call to check if you are close to this.
+There is a weight limit of 85kg (13st 5lbs) though some experienced and fit heavier riders may be taken by prior arrangement - please call to check if you are close to this.
 Groups are maximum of 10 guests.

 Hours: There is usually about 6 hours riding a day, riding from camp to camp.
 Rides are broken up with rests for lunch etc. but on some rides there may be days when you ride 4 or 5 hours or so without a break.